bbauska/Coursera-Bootstrap/README.md

 ```

 This will install the *less* NPM module globally so that it can be used
-by any project. **Note: if you are executing this on a Mac or Linux
+by any project. <b>Note: if you are executing this on a Mac or Linux
 machine, you may need to add "sudo" to the beginning of this
-command**.
+command</b>.
 This will make available the *lessc* compiler for us so that
 we can compile Less files.

 -   Next, go to the CSS folder on your machine and rename the